2019 Race Season Rule Book is Pending/Subject to Change – TO BE FINALIZED BY 1/1/19

 Working front & rear brakes.

 Tires must be in good condition and not showing any signs of excessive wear.

 Foot pegs must be in good condition and covered with material that will not damage the racing surface.
 Teflon, rubber or plastic are acceptable coverings.

 Bike must have a full or half fairing.

 Numbers must be at least 3” tall and displayed on the front fairing.

 Racers must bring their safety gear to technical inspection with their bike.

 All frames, wheels, and swing arms must be free of cracks and all welds must be stable.

 Bikes will be scrutinized according to the specifications of the class entered.

 ‘The goal of RMMM is to provide a safe, fun and competitive race circuit.
 All rules articulated above will be followed.
-There will be no exceptions, especially of the safety gear requirements.
-If you don’t have it, you will not be able to race, and it does not matter if you “did it last year”.
+There will be no exceptions, especially of the safety gear and on track safety.
 So let’s go out and be safe and have a good time.’